gfannes/molybdenum/README.md

 ```

 I don't know how I can accomplish this scenario with `ag` and `rg` in a single command without relying on `xargs` and `tr`.

+## Changelog

+### v0.1.6

+* When stdout is non-TTY, a more compact and useful output format is used
+* Added `.out` extension to the list of binary files